Day 2

 Create-your-own

-Today, we will be going over how to customize your template by selecting a subset of the standard guidelines then adding in a new section within our data section.
+Today, we will be going over how to customize your template by selecting a subset of the standard guidelines, then adding in a new section after our introduction

 First, let’s make our template.